-Last weekend, a group of friends and I attended a local tour of historic homes all decked out for the Christmas season.
+Last weekend a group of friends and I attended a local tour of historic homes all decked out for the Christmas season.
 I shared some pics from that tour recently and today I’m taking you back inside to show you all the delightful details I wasn’t able to capture before!
-I have so many more photos and you’re going to love this beautiful home.
+Thank you to Tracey and Scott for letting me take you on a tour of their beautiful home decorated for Christmas.

 A little background: This gabled ell cottage was built in 1905 in what’s known as the Folk Victorian style.
 It sits upon land that was once a pecan grove over 100 years ago.
 There’s still a big, wonderful pecan tree in back and I was totally coveting it.
 Can you imagine just walking into your backyard and collecting pecans to stock away for a year’s worth of baking?!
 How I would love that!